Instructions for Candidates

 PhD students: Prior to registering, please notify your sponsor that you will be participating in commencement.
 Your sponsor is responsible for hooding you during the ceremony.
 You must select a sponsor who will attend the ceremony with you.
 The sponsor is normally the chairperson of your committee.
 If they are not available to attend, a member of your committee should be selected.
 If no one from your committee is available, please contact the Commencement Office at uhm.commencement@hawaii.edu.

 Print your Name Card by logging into the commencement registration site.
-Be sure to bring it with you to the ceremony as you will hand it to the name reader when you cross the stage.
+Follow the instructions on your Name Card to submit your selfie to help our photographer match you with your commencement photos.
+Be sure to bring your printed Name Card to the ceremony, as you will hand it to the name reader when you cross the stage.
 Digital copies will not be accepted.

 All candidates must have a cap and gown (and hood for advanced degrees - see below) in order to participate.
 You can purchase these from the Mānoa Bookstore.
 Alteration of gowns is prohibited (i.e., shortening the length).
-We ask that you refrain from decorating your cap with items that will obstruct the view of your fellow candidates.
+Cap decorating is permitted; however, we ask that you refrain from decorating your cap with items that will obstruct the view of your fellow candidates.

 Prices: (*All subject to change)